Akhire Akhire

 Akhire Akhire is a 2014 Odia romance, drama, comedy film produced by Sitaram Agrawal.
 The film features Babushaan and Jhilik in the lead roles.
 The film is a remake of Telugu movie Ishq.

-Synopsis
+Plot

 Shiva's parent and his sister Priya leave him alone due to his mischievous personality.
-But after Shiva promises to be gentle Priya with her parent return to Shiva.
+But after Shiva promises to be gentle Priya with her parents return to Shiva.
 Meanwhile, Priya encounter love interest with Rahul and by knowing this Shiva tries to kill Rahul and held unsuccessful.
-Rahul tries to maintain closer relation with Priya's parent and at last Shiva realizes his mistake and helps unite Rahul and Priya.
+Rahul tries to maintain closer relation with Priya's parents and at last Shiva realizes his mistake and helps unite Rahul and Priya.